 Many federal government agencies hire contractors on a regular basis including:

-Once you find an opportunity by using one of the suggested ways, you must submit a bid to be awarded the contract by the agency.
-You must meet all requirements set by that government agency before you bid on a contract.
-If you do not meet the requirements, then you may still be able to work on the project if you partner with a sub-prime contractor or a prime contractor who has the qualifications that you lack.
+Once you find an opportunity you are interested in, you must submit a bid in order to be awarded the contract by the agency.
+You must meet all of the requirements set by that government agency before you bid on a contract.
+However, if you do not meet the requirements, then you may still be able to work on the project if you partner with a sub-prime contractor or a prime contractor who has the qualifications that you lack.
 There are three ways that the government procures services from contractors.
-They are contract negotiation, sealed bids, and consolidated purchasing programs.
+They are contract negotiation, sealed bids and consolidated purchasing programs.

-In order to negotiate a contract, you must read the agency’s request for proposal (RFP) and then write and submit a proposal.
-An RFP summarizes the agency’s needs and terms and conditions of the contract.
+In order to negotiate a contract, you must read the agency’s request for proposal (RFP), and then write and submit a proposal.
+An RFP summarizes the agency’s needs, terms and conditions of the contract.
 If you are not awarded the contract, the government is required to send a letter stating why you were not selected.
 Sealed bids haves deadlines for submission.
 The most qualified, lowest bidder is typically given the contract.
-The most common method that the government uses to award contracts is the consolidated purchasing program which is usually available in the form of a GSA Schedule.
-The General Services Administration draws a long-term contract with a contractor; the contracts can be extended to a maximum of twenty years.
+The most common method that the government uses to award contracts is the consolidated purchasing program, which is usually available in the form of a GSA Schedule.
+The General Services Administration draws a long-term contract with a contractor; the contracts can be extended to a maximum of 20 years.

 Be an Efficient Contractor

-It has been found that efficient contractors share similar traits.
-You must stay up-to-date with any changes in the agency’s requirements by frequently reading through websites and newspapers.
+Efficient contractors share similar traits.
+You must stay up-to-date with any changes in the agency’s requirements by frequently reading websites and newspapers.
 Communication is also a great way to be an efficient contractor.
-Early in the process, you should decide the best way of communication whether it is by phone, onsite visits, email, or fax.
+Early in the process, you should decide the best way of communication, whether it is by phone, onsite visits, email or fax.
 You must document every step and always meet deadlines.
 Government agencies have various payment options, so you must be flexible.
-Forming partnerships with other contractors with diverse skills will be a great advantage for you.
+Forming partnerships with other contractors that have diverse skill sets will be a great advantage for you.

 Become a Subcontractor

-A common work practice is subcontracting.
+Subcontracting is a common practice.
 Subcontracting is when contractors work for a prime contractor on a contract for the government.
 This is a great way to get your feet wet if you are not ready to take on a contract on your own.
 Subcontracting is the perfect way to become comfortable with the process.
 Like regular contract opportunities, there are also many subcontracting opportunities available online.
-Contracts for subcontractors typically include a delivery schedule, a statement of work, and an invoicing schedule.
+Contracts for subcontractors typically include a delivery schedule, a statement of work and an invoicing schedule.
 The delivery schedule lists deadlines for each task within the project.
 The statement of work details the tasks and specifications, and the invoicing schedule details the method and time you will be paid for completing the assigned work.